 A Hyde home has given Melanie and her family the financial stability and security they desperately needed, after years of uncertainty living in private rented accommodation.

-When her relationship with the father of her 14-year-old daughter ended, Melanie had to move out of their Royal British Legion accommodation (her ex was in the Army).
+When her relationship with the father of her eldest daughter ended, Melanie had to move out of their Royal British Legion accommodation (her ex was in the Army).
 She had no choice but to find private rented accommodation, despite having no money.

 The family’s situation was becoming desperate but fortunately, after six years on the waiting list, they finally qualified for social housing and moved into their Hyde home in November 2018.
 With rent just over half of what she was paying before, Melanie says the family is much better-off and no longer has to rely on friends and loans for essentials.
 But she adds that the benefits are not just financial.